Discipline (King Crimson album)

-Discipline is the eighth studio album by the English progressive rock band King Crimson, released by E.G. Records in the United Kingdom on 2 October 1981.
+Discipline is the eighth studio album by the English progressive rock band King Crimson.
+It was released on 21 September 1981 by E.G. Records in the United Kingdom, where it peaked at No. 41.
 Warner Bros.
-Records released the album in the United States the same month.
+Records released the album in the United States the following month, reaching a peak position of No. 45.

 This album was King Crimson's first following a seven-year hiatus; only co-founder and guitarist Robert Fripp and drummer Bill Bruford remained from previous incarnations of the band.
 They were joined by two American musicians: vocalist, guitarist and frontman Adrian Belew, previously a member of Frank Zappa and David Bowie's backing bands and a touring member of Talking Heads, and bassist, Chapman Stick player, and backing vocalist Tony Levin, a session musician Fripp had met while both were working with Peter Gabriel.

-The album introduced a new sound for the band, influenced by new wave, post-punk, minimalism and Indonesian gamelan music, while retaining an experimental character, helping lay the groundwork for what would eventually become known as post-progressive rock.
-Music publications have described Discipline as having elements of art rock, progressive rock, new wave, and dance-rock.
+Discipline introduced a new sound for the band, influenced by new wave, post-punk, minimalism and Indonesian gamelan music, while retaining an experimental character, helping lay the groundwork for what would eventually become known as post-progressive rock.
+Music publications have described Discipline as having elements of art rock, progressive rock, and dance-rock.